talonreeder/clouduploader-cli/README.md

 # CloudUploader CLI
 A bash-based CLI tool that allows you to quickly upload files to AWS S3, Azure Blob Storage, and Google Cloud Storage (GCP).
-The tool supports concurrent multi-file uploads with error handling and progress bars, making it ideal for managing large batches of files.
+The tool supports concurrent file uploads with error handling and progress bars, making it ideal for managing large batches of files.

 ## Features
 * Upload files to AWS S3, Azure Blob Storage, and Google Cloud Storage <br/>
-* Synchronize multiple files in a single command <br/>
+* Concurrently upload multiple files in a single command <br/>
 * Real-time progress bars for each file upload <br/>
 * Error handling and logging for reliable performance <br/>